duglin/helloworld/README.md

 Here we didn't modify anything about the `template` but we did add a new `traffic` section.
 In there we told Knative a couple of things.
 First, we gave it a name via the `tag` - `helloworld-test`.
-As before this is just some unique name for a dedicated URL we can use to talk to the revision pointed to by this traffic section.
+As before, this is just some unique prefix for a dedicated URL we can use to talk to the revision pointed to by this traffic section.
 Next, the `latestRevision` property.
-If we have a name of a version we wanted to refernce we could have put that name on `revisionName` property, but in this case we're asking Knative to make this traffic section point to the very latest version of the app regardless of what its name is.
+If we have a name of a version we wanted to reference we could have put that name on `revisionName` property, but in this case we're asking Knative to make this traffic section point to the very latest version of the app regardless of what its name is.

 Finally, we told Knative to send no traffic (`0` percent) to this version we're pointing to.
 This means that when people hit our main URL they'll never talk to this revision.
-The only want we can talk to this one is via the dedicated URL that Knative will setup for us.
+The only way we can talk to this one is via the dedicated URL that Knative will setup for us.
 One thing to note is that as of right now the "latest" version of the app just happens to be "v2" so both the 2nd and 3rd traffic sections actually